querkmachine/kickstart/README.md

 * Updated nearly all of the npm packages to patch some security issues.
   * Swapped out `babel-core` and `babel-preset-env` packages for `@babel/core` and `@babel/preset-env` respectively, as required by the newest version of `gulp-babel`, and updated the gulpfile respectively.
+* Bumped jQuery version.
-* Removed line of code that added a `.js` class to the page, as this was duplicating functionality from the Modernizr file.
+* Removed line of code that added a `.js` HTML class to the page, as this was duplicating functionality from the Modernizr file.

 ### 7.0.0